Lockdown Movies 193-202, reviewed and rated

 Covid Rating: 15

-The Killing of a Chinese Bookie (1976) – I’m desperate to like John Cassavetes, he’s old school, muscular, all cigarettes, chest hair and glasses of scotch, troubled men hanging out with women with great tits.
+The Killing of a Chinese Bookie (1976) – I’m desperate to like John Cassavetes, he’s old school, muscular, all cigarettes, chest hair and women with great tits.
 But it’s just not working out.
 He’s too intense, too indulgent – he builds tension then suffocates it with scenes that outstay their welcome.
-He sets a movie in a strip club, but one somehow stripped more of its energy than its clothes, leaving you with a sad circus of clowns occasionally flashing their norks to the sound of a single clap.
-There’s a line between gritty in-yer-face reality, and grit that’s got so gritty it’s turned itself into a beige mush.
+He sets a movie in a strip club, but one somehow stripped more of its energy than its clothes, leaving you with a sad circus of clowns occasionally flashing their norks to a single clap.
+There’s a line between gritty in-yer-face reality, and something so gritty it’s turned into a beige mush.
 That said, this is my favourite of his so far, so there’s some progress.

 Covid Rating: 13